April 7, 2026

 Cost: free.

-3. PageDuel for free A/B testing
+3. PageDuel for A/B testing you can actually run

 This is the piece many "free CRO tools" lists blur together.
 Analytics and recordings are useful, but they do not prove which change will improve conversions.
 For that, you need experiments.
 PageDuel gives startups a practical way to run A/B tests without buying an enterprise suite or begging engineering for a month.
 You can test headlines, hero layouts, pricing page copy, or signup CTAs, then see which version wins with clear results.